accentinteractive/laravel-blocker/README.md

 ## Installation

-You can install the package via composer:
+Step 1: You can install the package via composer:

 ```bash
 composer require accentinteractive/laravel-blocker
 ```

+Step 2: Make sure to register the Middleware.

+- To use it on all requests, add it to `web` in `$middlewareGroups` in file `app/Http/Kernel.php`
+- To use it on specific requests, add it to another group or to the `protected $middleware` property in file `app/Http/Kernel.php`

-You can publish the config file with:
+Step 3: You can publish the config file with:

 ```
 php artisan vendor:publish --provider="Accentinteractive\LaravelBlocker\LaravelBlockerServiceProvider" --tag="config"
 ```

+Step 4: there is no step 4 :)

 ## Usage